openhwgroup/core-v-mcu/docs/doc-src/ip-blocks/apb_gpio.rst

 Interrupt Generation Logic
 ^^^^^^^^^^^^^^^^^^^^^^^^^^
+GPIO pins can be used to receive the interrupt from the external device.
+Each GPIO pin may be configured for interrupt.

 The interrupt logic detects events based on the configured interrupt type for each pin:
   - Edge detection circuitry for rising and falling edges
   - Level detection for active-high and active-low signals
   - Interrupt blocking mechanism to prevent repeated level interrupts

+On detection of an event based on configuration, the corresponding interrupt pin is raised.
+APB master can acknowledge the interrupt by writing to the register REG_INTACK.

 Programming View Model
 ----------------------